CodingThrust/AMAT5315-2025Spring-Homeworks/hw6/README.md

    5
    ```

-2. The following code generates a random 3-regular graph with $100000$ nodes.
+2. (Graph spectral analysis) The following code generates a random 3-regular graph with $100000$ nodes.
 Please find out the number of connected components of the graph by diagonalizing the Laplacian matrix of the graph with `KrylovKit.jl`.
    ```julia
    using Graphs, Random, KrylovKit
    Random.seed!(42)